AzkaPrata/AzkaPrata/README.md

 # Azka Pratama Putra
 ## About Me
 Hello My name Azka Pratama Putra, you can call me AzkaPrata or Azka.
-I'm a **Full Stack** Web Developer, and **Backend** Web Developer with Python, Javascript and PHP
+I'm a **Full Stack** Web Developer, and **Backend** Web Developer with Python, NodeJS and PHP

 ## My Skills